-Submission of reports on the management of a care centre.
+Management of a care centre.

-- (e) that each child is provided with the basic necessities including food. - 29.
-A licensee shall ensure that- - (a) the number of children resident in the care centre at any time shall not exceed the number specified in the licence; - (b) a child who is not within the age limits specified in the licence is not admitted into the care centre; - (c) the standards set out in - - (i) legislation prepared made by the county government pursuant this Act; or - (ii) any other legislation applicable to a care centre, issued are observed in relation to the care centre; and - (d) the licence is displayed in a conspicuous place in the care centre.

-30. The licensee of a care centre shall keep or cause to be kept a register containing setting out all available information on the status, health and welfare of a child and such information as relating to the parents of the child as the county executive committee member may prescribe.
+- (a) the number of children resident in the care centre at any time shall not exceed the number specified in the licence: - (b) a child who is not within the age limits specified in the licence is not admitted into the care centre; - (c) the standards set out in - - (i) legislation enacted by the county government pursuant this Act; or - (ii) any other legislation applicable to a care centre, issued, are observed in relation to the care centre; and - (d) the licence is displayed in a conspicuous place in the care centre. - 30.
+The licensee of a care centre shall keep or cause to be kept a register containing all available information on the status, health and welfare of a child and such information as relating to the parents of the child as the county executive committee member may prescribe.